-Meal prepping can be a helpful tool for anyone, regardless of whether you want to lose, gain, or maintain weight.
+When trying to lose weight, it’s helpful to have the right foods on hand.
+Meal prepping can be a helpful tool for anyone, regardless of whether you want to lose, gain, or maintain your weight.

 This article breaks down meal prepping for weight loss and includes foods to prioritize, how to create healthy and filling meals, sample recipes, and evidence-based, sustainable weight loss tips.

 There’s no need to follow a specific diet for weight loss.
 Although low carb and vegan diets have been shown to promote weight loss, any nutrient-dense diet that’s right for you will work.

 Meal prepping can help you stay consistent with eating nutritious meals on busy days.
 You’ll also enjoy the food more because nothing is off-limits.

 That said, some foods like fruits and vegetables are better choices and should be prioritized over things like donuts and cookies.

 A weight-loss-friendly diet should be nutritionally complete, affordable, appropriate, culturally acceptable, enjoyable, and sustainable.

 A balanced diet comprises mostly whole, minimally processed foods, especially fruits, and vegetables, as well as nutrient-dense whole foods like whole grains, beans, fish, chicken, eggs, nuts, and seeds.